EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 The attack can be performed by an attacker on the wire, or an attacker simultaneously recording what the server transmits while at the same time jamming the client.
+As (D)TLS encrypts the Token, the attacker needs to predict when the Token is resused.
+How hard that is depends on the CoAP library, but some implementations are known to omit the Token as much as possible and others lets the application chose the Token.
+If the response is a "piggybacked response", the client may additionally check the Message ID and drop it on mismatch.
+That doesn't make the attack impossible, but lowers the probability.

 The response delay and mismatch attack is illustrated in {{delayresPUT}}.

 ~~~~
 Client   Foe   Server